LTspice: File format

-Many of the LTspice files are stored as an ASCII text file, which can be viewed or edited with any ASCII text editor programs.
-One of the side benefits of an ASCII file format is that a schematic can be listed in a printed document / book / magazine / datasheet / research paper / homework assignment, which allows the reader to recreate LTspice files without electronic file distribution.
+Many of the LTspice files are stored as an ASCII text file, which can be viewed or edited with any ASCII text editor program.
+One side benefit of an ASCII file format is that a schematic can be listed in any printed document, such as book, magazine, datasheet, research paper, or homework assignment, which allows recreating LTspice files without electronic file distribution.